varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 <a name="btc"></a>
 ### Bitcoin :
-Bitcoin is a digital currency (also called crypto-currency) ~~that is not backed by any country's central bank or government.~~ ( rather qoute paper or wiki).
-Bitcoin ~~can be traded for goods or services with vendors who accept Bitcoins as payment.~~ is a currency.( which you already stated
+Bitcoin is a digital currency (also called crypto-currency).

+According to Wikipedia:

+>>Bitcoin is a cryptocurrency and worldwide payment system.[9]:3 It is the first decentralized digital currency, as the system works >>without a central bank or single administrator.[9]:1[10] The network is peer-to-peer and transactions take place between users >>directly, without an intermediary.[9]:4 These transactions are verified by network nodes through the use of cryptography and recorded >>in a public distributed ledger called a blockchain

 #### Bitcoin Transactions:
-~~Bitcoin-to-Bitcoin transactions~~ are made by digitally ~~exchanging~~ ~~anonymous~~, heavily ~~encrypted~~ hash codes across a peer-to-peer (P2P) network.
+Bitcoin transactions are made by digitally ~~exchanging~~ ~~anonymous~~, heavily ~~encrypted~~ hash codes across a peer-to-peer (P2P) network.
 The P2P network monitors and verifies the transfer of Bitcoins between users. ~~~Each user's Bitcoins are stored in a program called a digital wallet~~, which also holds each address the user sends and receives Bitcoins from, ~~as well as a private key~~ known only to the user.

 <a name="block"></a>
 ### Block
-Blocks are files where ~~data pertaining to the Bitcoin network~~ is permanently recorded.
+Blocks are files where transactions are permanently recorded.
 A block records some or all of the most recent Bitcoin transactions that have not yet entered any prior blocks.
 Thus a block is like a page of a ledger or record book.
 Each time a block is ‘completed’, it gives way to the next block in the blockchain.
 A block is thus a permanent store of records which, once written, cannot be altered or removed.

 #### Contents of a Block
 ##### Block # :